-The origins of Bodegas y Viñedos Goméz Cruzado date back to 1886, when Ángel Gómez de Arteche, a nobleman related to the Duke of Moctezuma de Tultengo, decided to start making and bottling his own wine in Haro, in the heart of Rioja Alta.
-Thus, a century-old cellar was born which would go on to make history in Haro and Rioja during the late 19th century.
+The origins of Bodegas y Viñedos Goméz Cruzado go back to 1886, when Ángel Gómez de Arteche, a nobleman related to the Duke of Moctezuma de Tultengo, decided to start making and bottling his own wine in Haro, in the heart of Rioja Alta.
+This created an ancient cellar that would make history in Haro and Rioja at the end of the 19th century.